Orthokeratology (ortho-k) is quickly becoming the gold standard for myopia management in children.

 A: Yes.
 If you would like to permanently correct your vision, LASIK surgery can still be an option, even if you have been wearing ortho-k lenses.

 Unlike LASIK surgery, ortho-k is temporary and the results only last as long as you continue to wear your lenses.

 Several months prior to your scheduled LASIK surgery, your eye doctor will instruct you to stop wearing your ortho-k lenses.
 This will allow your corneas to revert back to their original shape and ensure optimal LASIK surgery results.

-Schedule an appointment with an optometrist experienced in myopia management to learn more about ortho-k and find out if these specialized lenses are right for you.
+Schedule an appointment with an optometrist experienced in myopia management to find out if ortho-k lenses are right for you or your child.